 CREATE PUBLICATION cdc_prod_publication FOR TABLE public.orders, public.users, public.inventory;

-The connector consumes from this publication using a persistent replication slot, ensuring exactly-once semantics when paired with Kafka Connect offset management.
+The connector consumes from this publication using a persistent replication slot.
+Dropping a slot prematurely forces a full resnapshot and breaks downstream state consistency.
 For end-to-end pipeline architecture, refer to the foundational CDC Pipeline Implementation with Python & Debezium documentation.
-Logical replication slot retention is critical; dropping a slot prematurely forces a full resnapshot and breaks downstream state consistency.
 Consult the official PostgreSQL Logical Replication documentation for slot lifecycle management and WAL retention policies.

 Idempotent Deployment Payload